 Have the fish guy gut and de-scale the fish for you.

 Oil the grill.
 I use my kitchen tongs to hold a balled-up paper towel dipped in olive oil, but this is an important step or the fish skin will stick to the grill and tear.
-Grill the fish 6 minutes and flip.
-Grill another 6-7 minutes or until just cooked through.
+Sear the first side of the fish for 2 minutes, then the other.
+Then move the fish to indirect heat for 10-15 minutes or until just cooked through.

 While the fish is cooking, make the Light Lemon-Herb Cream Sauce (recipe below).